 Obtain depth reading.
 A sensible reading indicates a site free from interference.

-Use the GPS to select next mapping location, or continue along the pipeline for predetermined distance.
+Use the GPS to select next mapping location, or continue along the pipeline for a predetermined distance.
 50 – 100m are adequate.

 Upload results to PC, and prepare graph of current against distance.